masher92/Peat_depth_model/CreateSyntheticSample/ReadMe.md

-## Creating a synthetic sample dataset
+### Impact of peat depth sampling strategy on geostatistical model performance
 A major component of this research was evaluating the impact on the geostatistical model performance of the method used to collect the peat depth samples used in the model.
 In particular, testing focussed upon:
 * The density of samples collected in a grid formation in order to realise geostatistical model benefits; and
 * Whether alternative sampling methods could improve the accuracy of geostatistical model predictions

+## Sampling strategies

+### Assigning Depth Values
 Collecting manual depth samples for testing this would have required an unfeasible amount of time and labour, and so instead, a method was formulated for generating synthetic depths programmatically.
+Samples of four different

 ### Regular grid
 Uses makegrid function (gstat), with a given cell spacing